poppy-project/poppy-docs/06-programing/03-python.md

 * Retrieve values from the sensor and send motor commands
 * Start playing with primitive by recording motions by demonstration

-This section does not intend to cover everything that can be done in Python with Poppy but to give you sneak peak of the most common features.
+This section does not intend to cover everything that can be done in Python with Poppy but to give you sneak peaks of the most common features.
 For more advanced used, you should refer to the next section where we present a list of Jupyter notebooks each detailing a specific aspect or feature.

 In the following examples, we assume that you have a working environment meaning that you either: